Introduction to ITIL: Definition, Function and Application in practice

 One of the biggest challenges when introducing new IT measures is convincing your employees to use them.
 This is because people are usually critical of new things and changes and prefer tried and tested methods and approaches.
 As a result, many projects are never or only insufficiently applied, even though they offer great technological advantages.

-The specifications of ITIL can ensure that their employees no longer seek their own creative approaches and instead rely exclusively on the framework.
+The requirements of ITIL can ensure that your employees no longer seek their own creative approaches and instead rely exclusively on the framework.

-The ITIL framework can lead to defensive reactions among IT departments, as they may feel, for example, that they have to completely change the way they work.
+The ITIL framework can lead to defensive reactions from IT departments, as they may, for example, feel that they have to completely change the way they work.
 To counteract this, you should accompany the introduction with well thought-out Change Management.

 The Future with ITIL

 Digitization plays a major role in all companies today, and IT provides most of the services.
-Thus, IT teams are at the center of digital transformation.
+IT teams are at the heart of the digital transformation.
 Cloud computing, blockchain, AI and IoT: they are all driving new ways of working and are being implemented by Agile, Lean and DevOps experts.

-To keep up in this world, IT organizations are looking for ways to increase business agility while providing more stability and predictability.
-And this is exactly where ITIL can help, because the framework, properly implemented, promotes the user-friendliness of the IT infrastructure, collaboration and knowledge sharing within the company.
+In order to keep up in this world, IT organizations are looking for ways to increase the agility of companies and at the same time ensure greater stability and predictability.
+And this is exactly where ITIL can help, as the framework, when implemented correctly, promotes the user-friendliness of the IT infrastructure, collaboration and knowledge sharing within the company.

 The streamlined and practical guide, which can be adapted to new technology and integrates existing work methods with basic ITSM practices, helps to understand the following: